-Provides hands on experience installing and configuring Windows Server 2008 to work with clients including Windows 7.
-Students will perform full and core CD-based standard installation, deploy an image, configure and tune the server and assign roles and services.
-After installing an Active Directory domain controller, students will create and assign users, groups, permissions, rights, policies and profiles.
-Students will practice local and remote administration of security, network, data and hardware in hands on labs.
-Virtualization is also utilized in this course.
+(5 credits) This course provides hands-on experience installing, configuring and administering Windows Server.
+Students will practice local and remote administration of security, network, data and hardware in hands-on labs.
+Virtualization is utilized in this course.
 Prerequisites: CST 130 or CSS 206.